davidc6/fetcher/README.md

 ]
 ```

-## Future improvements
+## Future improvements (TODOs)

 - Introduce "chunking" (divide and conquer technique) for processing large arrays.
 For instance, if an array of 100 urls is passed in then instead of making 100 requests at once (concurrently), the mechanism will make 10 requests at a time (10 times), combine results and return as a single array.

-- Allow a request config to be passed in on initialisation.
+- [WIP] Allow a request config to be passed in on initialisation.
 For example:

 ```javascript
 const urlFetcher = require('url-fetcher');